AGIPrime/Theraxus/README.md

 ### 💬 **Text Chat** Example:

 `Welcome to Theraxus AI!
-Type 'exit' to quit.
+Type 'exit' to quit.`

-You: load
+`You: load`
-Processing files...
+`Processing files...
 Added 'document1.txt'.
-Added 'document2.pdf'.
+Added 'document2.pdf`
-You: Hello
+`You: Explain this file to me`
-AI: Based on your input, here's a summary...`
+`AI: Based on your input, here's a summary...`

 ### 🗣️ **Voice Chat** Example:

-Copy code

 `Voice Interface Ready!
 Speak into your microphone.
 Listening...
 You: load [File selection dialog opens]
-You: Hello
+You: Sumaarize the file for me
 AI: Based on your input, here's a summary...`

 * * * * *